 On Jan.
-13, 1777, abolitionist Prince Hall and seven other African Americans presented a petition for freedom to the Massachusetts Council and the House of Representatives.
+13, 1777, Prince Hall and seven other Black men presented a petition for freedom to the Massachusetts Council and the House of Representatives.
+Hall and at least three other petition signers were free; they made this request on behalf of all enslaved people in the state.

 It began,